-Want to have the option to run Flash content on a case by case basis?
+Want to have the option to run Flash content on a case by case basis in Chrome ?
 Instead of disabling Flash as we showed you, try this: go to Settings > Show advanced settings… > Privacy > Content settings > Plugins and select the radio button next to Let me choose when to run plugin content.
 This keeps the Flash plugin as well as other plugins like Chrome PDF Viewer blocked by default, but gives you a click-to-play option for each.

 2. Keyboard Shortcuts for Extensions